-The federal government, and CB specifically, is committed to advancing equity through our work at the federal level and through our work with states, territories, tribes, and all other grantees.
-Throughout this program instruction, CB has highlighted areas where we ask states to examine and address disparities and inequities in child welfare services and outcomes.
-As you prepare your Annual CBCAP Report, we urge you to analyze and disaggregate data to identify equity issues, examine how equity considerations inform planned use of funding, and consider outreach strategies and efforts to reach underserved populations.
-Undertaking this work together, we can start to understand and address persistent inequities in prevention services and chart a course to improve the lives of the children, youth, and families that we serve.
-The importance of racial equity as a fundamental principle underpinning for work of ACF and its programs is further detailed in the Information Memorandum "Equity in Action: Prioritizing and Advancing Racial Equity and Support for Underserved Communities."
-Please also reference Section G.6.
-Outreach and Engagement of Special Populations for more information on CBCAP state lead agencies can use funds to support underserved communities.
+Both Executive Orders provide a challenge and framework to thoughtfully identify and address opportunities to advance equity in child welfare policy and practice.
+Throughout this program instruction, CB has highlighted areas where we ask grantees to take steps to better understand and address inequities that exist in the front end of their respective child welfare, legal/judicial, law enforcement, and other related partner systems, and pay specific attention to opportunities for advancing equity within the populations that they serve.
+As you prepare your annual program report submission, we encourage you to analyze available data to identify equity issues, examine how equity considerations inform planned use of funding, and consider outreach strategies and efforts to engage underserved populations and those with lived experience in planning activities.
+Undertaking this work together, we can start to understand and address persistent inequities in child welfare services and chart a course to improve the lives of the children, youth, and families that we serve.